Handmade Process

 3D flowers

-Original hand-painted bags are a one-of-a-kind work of art.
+Andrea's original hand-painted bags are a one-of-a-kind work of art.

 Vintage pure sheep rug, hand-colored, and hand-stitched using leather lacing.